damlys/kubernetes-monorepo-layout/README.md

     └── submodules
 ```

 We encourage contributions and suggestions to help improve the structure and contents of this repository.
-Whether you are a seasoned infrastructure DevOps or a newcomer to the field, we hope this repository will provide a useful starting point for your projects.
+Whether you are a experienced infrastructure DevOps or a new joiner to the field, we hope this repository will provide a useful starting point for your projects.

 ## Infrastructure directories